The Best Beauty and Fashion Deals This Week

-The Best Beauty and Fashion Deals This Week: Charlotte Tilbury, Cotton On and More
+The Best Beauty and Fashion Deals This Week: Nordstrom, Madewell and More

-If you're looking to save right now, you're in luck as many retailers and brands are currently offering big online deals.
-Whether you're thinking of restocking on skincare or comfortable loungewear, now's the time to shop and scoop up items on your wishlist while they're on sale.
+Our favorite retailers and brands are continuing to roll out deals online, giving us so many opportunities to save on fashion and beauty.

-It's like Cyber Week all over again with online discounts across the entire site or deals on select styles from big beauty brands and women's clothing lines alike.
+It's like Cyber Week all over again with online discounts across the entire site or deals on select styles from favorites such as Nordstrom, Madewell, Nike, Reebok and Revolve.
+Now's the time to add new sweatsuit sets to help staying at home feel cozier and stock up on shampoo if you're running low while they're discounted.

 The sale events are also a great opportunity to support small and mid-size businesses during this uncertain time.
 In addition, some brands are giving back by donating a percentage of proceeds or product to organizations and healthcare workers fighting COVID-19.

-Scroll through the best beauty and fashion deals happening this week to shop, ahead.
+Scroll through the best beauty and fashion deals happening this week to shop.

 Take 20% off your first purchase using the code FIRST20.
 Contact 11 Honore to try virtual styling, personal shopping and online fashion advice.
 Free shipping and returns.